Prag8855/aab/content/guides/free-schufa-berlin.md

 1. On [this page](https://www.meineschufa.de/de/datenkopie), request a *SCHUFA-Datenkopie*.
 2. Enter your information and submit the form.
 You can include scans of your passport and a *[[Meldebescheinigung]]*, but it's not required.

-You will get your Schufa *Datenkopie* by mail a few days later.
-You can only get it by mail, not by email.
+You will get your Schufa *Datenkopie* by post a few days later.
+You can only get it by post, not by email.

 ## How to get a Schufa quickly